rinshankaihou/refinedc/ANNOTATIONS.md

 ## `rc::exists`

-This annotation may appear on functions and on loops.
+This annotation may appear on functions, loops and structs.
 It should carry at least one argument, and its arguments should all be of the following form.
 ```
 <ident (as variable name)> ":" <coq_expr (as Coq type)>